-I have also posted FAQ about international child abduction, inheritance law in Germany, child custody law in Germany, how to obtain a German passport, about filing a constitutional complaint if your human rights are violated in Germany and how to use my legal services.
+I have also posted FAQ about international child abduction, inheritance law in Germany, child custody law in Germany, how to obtain a German passport, the right to freedom of movement within the EU, about filing a constitutional complaint if your human rights are violated in Germany and how to use my legal services.
 You can see the full list of FAQ on my website.

 1. We did not get married in Germany.
 Can we get a divorce in Germany or do we need to return to the country of marriage?

 As long as you have some ties to Germany, whether it be residence or citizenship, you can file for divorce in Germany.
 You do NOT need to return to Las Vegas, Denmark or wherever you might have gotten married. – Although it might of course be a good excuse to do so if you got married in Fiji, for example.

 2. We are both non-German citizens.
 Can we get a divorce in Germany?